Compare

 Side-by-side: pricing

-To make the bundle-vs-bundle comparison honest, here's what a typical B2B SaaS team leaning on HubSpot for support, CRM, and marketing would pay versus Hydra.
-I picked Professional-tier Hubs because at 50–500 customers a team has typically outgrown Starter but hasn't bought Enterprise yet.
+To make the bundle-vs-bundle comparison honest, here's what a typical B2B SaaS team leaning on HubSpot for support, CRM, and lead qualification would pay versus Hydra.
+I anchor on Professional-tier Service Hub because at 50 to 500 customers a team has typically outgrown Starter but hasn't bought Enterprise yet.

 | Line item | Hydra | HubSpot |